ncsa/CPRHD_WNV_USA_SWMM/README.md

 ### [netcdf.py](https://github.com/ncsa/CPRHD_WNV_USA_SWMM/blob/master/python/netcdf.py)
 This module is used to manipulate the NetCDF file provided by [NARR](https://www.esrl.noaa.gov/psd/data/gridded/data.narr.html) for obtaining evaporation rate data.
 #### netcdf_to_geotiff(netcdf_file, overwrite=False)
-This function accepts a directory to a NetCDF file, warps it to the North American Lambert Conformal Conic projection, and then extracts each band into an individual image.
-If overwrite is true (default false), it will overwrite existing extracted data.
+This function accepts a directory to a NetCDF file, warps it to the North American Lambert Conformal Conic projection, and then extracts each band into an individual GeoTIFF.
+If overwrite is true (default false), it will overwrite existing extracted files.

     from netcdf import netcdf_to_geotiff
     netcdf_to_geotiff('./path/to/file', overwrite=True)